Ianfeather/ianfeather.co.uk/src/site/posts/radical-candor-in-code-review.md

 ### Manipulative Insincerity

 This can transpire in lengthy PRs where someone only adds a single LGTM comment.
-Unless it’s been discussed offline it’s likely that the reviewer simply doesn’t care enough to invest their time in thoroughly reviewing the code.
+Unless it’s been discussed offline it’s likely that the reviewer doesn’t care enough to invest their time in thoroughly reviewing the code.
 In this case their approval is both hollow and disrespectful.
 If you actually do come across a long PR with no faults whatsoever you should take the opportunity to offer some more constructive, positive feedback.

 In its worst form this can also be represented by a lack of a comment.
 The reviewer sees something they know is risky but they keep quiet, perhaps thinking that the author will learn their lesson when it causes them problems later on.